 Well, that is certainly her right, but she appears to have done it without regard to whether it made for better or a more plausible story, and regardless also of what effect it would have upon the structure of the series as a whole.
 Or the matter of how quickly we were going to reach a point where we simply stopped believing her.

 And this isn’t what she had always done.
-Any number of times in the first 3–4 books a pattern would come back to bite us.
+Any number of times in the first 3–4 books such a pattern would usually come back to bite us.

 But with HBP she started blatantly breaking patterns.
 Established patterns.